looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 readTime: true
 ---

-In this chapter, we'll take a lighting quick look at some of the geometric shapes that are built into three.js.
+In this chapter, we'll take a quick look at some of the geometric shapes that are built into three.js.
 We've already seen two of them, the Torus Knot from chapters 1 and 2, and the Box from Chapter 3.

 We'll also take a look at how to move them around (`translate` them), `scale` them up and down and `rotate` them.
 Collectively, along with the less common `shear`, these are known as transformations (technically, they are _linear_ or _affine_ transformations).